HHS/meshrdf/predicates.md

 -------------- | ---------- | ---------------------------
 rdf:type | rdf:type is used to state that a resource is an instance of a class.
 For example, Ofloxacin (mesh:D015242) has an rdf:type of meshv:TopicalDescriptor. | N/A rdfs:label | rdfs:label is used to provide a human-readable version of a resource's name.
-DUI D015242 example: Ofloxacin |```String``` skos:narrower | Explain Me | Where Do I Come From? meshv:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
+DUI D015242 example: Ofloxacin |```String``` meshv:narrower | Explain Me | Where Do I Come From? meshv:identifier | Explain Me | Where Do I Come From? meshv:abbreviation | Two-letter, uppercase abbreviation for a Qualifier term.
 QUI Q000235 example: GE |```Abbreviation``` meshv:activeMeSHYear | MeSH year(s) in which the record was active since it was last modified.
 For example, a record not modified in the five years it has been in MeSH will have five occurrences.
 A record modified in the latest MeSH year will have one occurrence.
 DUI FILL ME IN |```ActiveMeSHYearList/Year```